wild-fire/controllability-samping-algorithm/readme.md

 ## Requirements

-This project depends on the Hadoop 2.6.0 client library and it has been included in the Maven descriptor file (pom.xml) so, if you have Maven in your system, all you need to do is
+This project depends on Spark 2.1.0 and Hadoop 2.6.0 client library.
+Both have been included in the Maven descriptor file (pom.xml) so, if you have Maven in your system, all you need to do is

 ```
 mvn install